aciupac/netbox-scion/deployment/README.md

 cp -r deployment/* /path/to/your/netbox-docker/

 # Or copy individual files:
-cp Dockerfile.netbox-fixed /path/to/your/netbox-docker/
+cp Dockerfile.netbox-pip /path/to/your/netbox-docker/  # For PyPI installation
 cp docker-entrypoint-custom.sh /path/to/your/netbox-docker/
-cp plugins/netbox_scion-0.1.0-py3-none-any.whl /path/to/your/netbox-docker/plugins/
+cp plugin_requirements.txt /path/to/your/netbox-docker/
 ```

 #### Step 2: Update Docker Compose